 "Best International Film", Alexandria Film Festival 2010

-"Best Supporting Actress" (Miska Halim), Hoboken Film Festival 2010
+"Best Supporting Actress" (Miska Halim/Namita), Hoboken Film Festival 2010

 Nominated for "Best Screenplay", "Best Foreign Film", "Best Feature Film", Hoboken Film Festival 2010